Murthy10/OSMstream/README.md

 # OSMstream
 The repository provides a docker container which collects the Augmented diffs (change sets) from OpenStreetMap.
-The diffs are provided in XML format and can be accessed over the overpass API.
-For further use we convert them into JSON format and publish them with apache kafka.
+The original "diffs" are provided in XML format and are accessed over the overpass API.
+For use this codes converts theses diffs into JSON format and publishes them using Apache Kafka.
-After that the data is ready for a streaming database of your choice.
+After that the data is ready for a stream based consumer of your choice.

 ![Overview](img/streaming_db.png)